The Sandpiper and Antigua

 These two suites have been thoughtfully designed in a more contemporary style than the other rooms and feature a four poster bed, sitting room, dressing room, fabulous bathroom and a wraparound terrace with private plunge pool.
 They get their names from their lofty position overlooking the surrounding palm trees.

 This suite is similar to the other tree top suites in that it has a wraparound terrace with private plunge pool as well as a sitting room, dressing room and four poster bed.
 However, it also has an uninterrupted view of the sea as it sits right on the beachfront.

 Activities, diving & excursions

-The Sandpiper has two pools; a small freeform pool and a 20m (65 ft) lap pool, as well as complimentary non-motorised water sports.
-Choose from Hobie Cat sailing, kayaking, Laser and Sunfish sailing, paddle boarding and snorkelling.
+The Sandpiper has two pools; a small freeform pool and a 20 m (65 ft) lap pool, as well as complimentary non-motorized water sports.
+Choose from Hobie Cat sailing, kayaking, Laser and Sunfish sailing, paddle boarding and snorkeling.